 -

-The problem with search logic with one answer
+The problem with single answer search logic

 Why community signals matter more than data